 As advertised it fast charges newer iPhones, and includes the necessary cable.
 It also fast charges newer Samsung Galaxy and Google Pixel phones.
-Especially models which support PPS.
+Especially models that support PPS.
 The other fast charging standards support older Samsung phones and most Huawei phones.
 Though it won’t always perform as well as those phones’ original chargers.

 The iPad and iPad mini models will charge with this setup.
 But they don’t support USB PD, so won’t charge any faster than normal.
 But the iPad Pro lines does support USB PD.
 The models with Lightning cables will fast charge at their max rate.
 The latest model with USB-C will also fast charge.
 Though it could go faster with a 30W USB-C PD charger.

-For the Nintendo Switch it charges in handheld mode while you play.
+For the Nintendo Switch, it charges in handheld mode while you play.
 Due to the 12V power profile being used it is slower than some other USB-C PD chargers.
 But still enough to charge the Switch with the most demanding games.

 Both Quntis’ charger and cable are Apple MFi certified.
 Meaning they follow Apple’s specifications to support iPhone, iPad, and iPod.
 It costs the same as Apple’s 18W USB-C PD charger.
-But Apple doesn’t include the necessary cable like Quntis does.
+But Apple doesn’t include the necessary cable as Quntis does.

 The fix prongs will be a turn off for some.
 But that can only be an issue if you use it as a travel charger.
-With its price and included cable I would look at it for home or work needs.
+With its price and included cable, I would look at it for home or work needs.

-Quntis has U.S. based support (web and email) and a 10 year warranty on their charger.
+Quntis has U.S. based support (web and email) and a 10-year warranty on their charger.
 And a lifetime warranty on their cables.
 They have headquarters in both the U.S. and Germany.

 The Quntis PD Fast Charger and Cable has all the backing you’d want to show it is a safe charger for Apple products.
 From its U.S. based support and HQ.
 To receiving Apple MFi certification for both the cable and charger.
 And it goes beyond the iPhone’s needs.
 Meeting fact charging standards for several Android devices.